ShahariarSohan/assignment-ts/README.md

 ### Enums

 In a simple way enums define a set of named constants.In typescript we use enums to work with set of values in a typical manner that means type safe manner.
-Because in Typescript static type is the main concept.So enums has create a convenient way to improve code readability and maintainability with set of values.
+Because in Typescript static typing is the main concept.So enums has created a convenient way to improve code readability and maintainability with set of values.

 #### Enums can be either numeric or string-based.
 Here is the examples :